lalopmak/colemak-evil/README.md

 2. Download lalopmak-evil and put it somewhere in your load path.
 3. Add `(require 'lalopmak-evil)` to your Emacs init file.

-Recommended: linum-relative, centered-cursor-mode, yasnippet, speck
+Recommended: linum-relative, centered-cursor-mode, yasnippet, speck, evil-surround

 Experimental: If you wish to use this with QWERTY, add `(defvar lalopmak-layout-map 'colemak-to-qwerty)` to your init.el file, prior to the load.
 If you want to use it with another layout, you currently have to define your own colemak-to-layout map.

 Tips
 ----
 Type :hints or :ars to bring up the hint screen.
+Type :mnemonic to bring up mnemonic hintscreen.
+Not all content is the same in both.

 Escape takes you into normal mode, an unfortunate historical accident.
 I recommend defining an easy AltGr mapping (I use AltGr+t) since it will